olahkoo/DeepLearning-Reddit-BobTheBuilder/README.md

 That way we can predict the next word based on the n-gram context.

-Regarding the model itself, we used an SLTM network for learning the coherence of the words, and softmax is used as the activation of the output.
+Regarding the model itself, we used an *LSTM* network for learning the coherence of the words, and softmax is used as the activation of the output.
 The design of the model can be found in *word_learning.py*.
 The output of the network is vector of probabilities representing the likelihood of a word coming after the